and what I use instead…

 I was in.

-I always wanted a standing desk.
+I always wanted to start using a standing desk.
 I heard the benefits.
 And read the studies.

 The American Cancer Society tracked 123,000 people for an 18-year period and found the death rate was higher in people that sat more than six hours per day.